 The Kissimmee River Restoration project is tantalizingly close to completion.
-Once finished in 2020, more than 40 square miles of river floodplain will flood seasonally, and the river will meander again.
+Once finished, more than 40 square miles of river floodplain will flood seasonally, and the river will meander again.
 After restoration, Lake Kissimmee will rise 1.5 feet deeper each year, storing water to feed the river during the dry season and rehydrating another 30 square miles of dried marshes around it.

 Flashes of what’s to come have already appeared: